ulyanitskiy/front-end-pro/README.md

-My home tasks from Front-End Pro course
+My home tasks from Front-End Pro course at Hillel IT School